curtischong/kaggle-solutions/content/ml-concepts/models/TabPFN.md

 		- up to 1000 data points, 100 features, 10 classes
 	- this video isn't very good

+### Gotchas
+- Do not power transform your data before feeding into TabPFN.
+- "We do not have special nan handling built into our model.
+We replace nan values with zero at test time"

 ### Limitations
 - "We also focused the development of TabPFN to purely numerical datasets without missing values, and while they can be applied to datasets with categorical features and/or missing values, their performance is generally worse."
 - "we did not consider the existence of many uninformative features in our prior, leading to performance degradation when such features are added"
 - since TabPFN does training AND inference at the same time, inference is slower
+- it works much better for categorization than regression